adambreland/cpp-as_components/fcgi/README.markdown

 ### Write blocking
 The interface of `FcgiRequest` is synchronous.
-Concurrency is supported as distinct `FcgiRequest` objects can be moved to distinct threads and can then be serviced independently of other requests by their respective thread.
-The synchronous interface of `FcgiRequest` implies that it is possible that most or all of the threads which are allocated for request processing become blocked in calls to methods of `FcgiRequest` which write data.
+Concurrency is supported as distinct `FcgiRequest` objects can be moved to distinct threads.
+Each request can then be serviced independently of other requests by its respective thread.

+The synchronous interface of `FcgiRequest` allows the possibility that most or all of the threads which are allocated for request processing become blocked in calls to methods of `FcgiRequest` which write data.
 In the usual case where writes mediated by `FcgiRequest` objects are writes to endpoints which are controlled by web servers, write blocking is influenced by the behavior towards data reception of the controlling web server.
 Currently, no mechanism is present in `FcgiRequest` to allow a response duration or write inactivity limit to be set by an application.
-Given the influence of web servers on write blocking and this limitation in `FcgiRequest`, client web servers should be configured so that connection closure occurs when a desired response duration or write inactivity limit has been reached for a connection.
+Given the influence of web servers on write blocking and this limitation in `FcgiRequest`, client web servers should be configured so that connection closure occurs when the desired response duration or write inactivity limit has been reached for a connection.